 Gull Cottage is a casual stroll from a surf beach, the beautiful protected 'Pilot Beach' just inside a breakwall, the Camden Haven River, The 'Googleys' lake and Kattang National Park.

-Gull Cottage has been recently renovated complete with a brand new kitchen, providing comfortable accommodation and an expansive deck with commanding views over the Lake and North Brother Mountain.
+Gull Cottage has been updated recently and provides comfortable accommodation, fully equipped kitchen, luxury furnishings and fittings and an expansive deck with commanding views over the Lake and North Brother Mountain.
 Perfect for the al fresco bar-b-q.

 A feature of Camden Head is the resident wildlife with koalas, wallabies, possums, native birdlife and dolphins all part of the day-to-day life.
 Walking trails in the Kattang national park give access to some of the most spectacular unspoilt coastal landscape and vegitation on the Mid North Coast.